sean0x42/markdown-extract/README.md

 Rust, and to fill a niche requirement for extracting patch notes from a `CHANGELOG.md`.

+## Use Cases

+There aren't many, to be honest.

+1. I created this tool to extract patch notes from a `CHANGELOG.md` by version.
+2. The talented folks at HashiCorp are using `markdown-extract` to extract API documentation, and inject it into OpenAPI schemas.

+If you have another use for this tool, please let me know!

 ## Installation

 If you've got Rust installed on your system, you can simple install